 Sarah: Get out of here.

 They got a little worked up, and they dropped some serious knowledge about how getting a patent could really mess up a startup.
 We turned that call into its own episode.
-It’s available only on Spotify, right now.
-So crack open the spotify app and search for The Pitch.
-The episode is called “The Patent Trap.”
+It’s available for Pitch+ subscribers!
+So if you aren’t already signed up, head on over to pitch.show/plus to support the show.
+You’ll be able listen to The Pitch entirely ad free, and get bonus episodes like the one we dropped today, called “The Patent Trap.”

 The Pitch is hosted by me, Josh Muccio.
 Produced by Max Gibson, Muna Danish, Heather Rogers, and Chris Neary.
 We are edited by Sara Sarasohn.

 Original music in today’s episode from Emma Munger, Breakmaster Cylinder, The Muse Maker and SoWylie.
 We are mixed by Enoch Kim.

 Thank you so much for listening.
 We’ll be back with a new episode in three weeks.
 See you then.

 Okay, one last call.
 Just because.
 This is Dan Brown, founder of Up-Rite Storage Racks.
 He was the one who called in because he was worried about manufacturing in China, because of all that’s going on there.
 Political tensions, you know, manufacturing issues, all that.
 But I wanted to play you a scene from his call, because Dan, as it turns out, is a man of many talents.

 And in case you were wondering, Dan decided to manufacture his gizmos in Vietnam.

 Dan: Hello, can anyone hear me?